alicangnll/sshvaultx/README.md

 ### Proxy Issues
 - Verify the proxy port is not in use by another application
 - Check if your application supports SOCKS5 proxies
-- On Windows, ensure you have administrator privileges for proxy configuration
+- **Windows Users**: Ensure you have administrator privileges for proxy configuration
+  - Right-click Command Prompt/PowerShell → "Run as administrator"
+  - If proxy settings don't apply, restart the application with admin rights
 - Test proxy connection: `curl --socks5 127.0.0.1:9000 https://httpbin.org/ip`

 ### Authentication Issues